 - Readings with students, alumni, faculty and guest speakers

-- Residency Passport - attend the MFA Residency as a non-degree student.
+- Dominican Writing Residency & Conference - alumni can attend the MFA Residency as non-degree students.

 Join us and immerse yourself in the vibrant writing community at Dominican!